15831944/WorldWind/README.md

-This repository is synchronised with the updates the official NASA WorldWind SVN.
+This repository is synchronised with NASA WorldWind SVN.
 Only performance issues and bugfixes are targeted here.